The Hidden Risks of Passive Investing

 Connect with Jack on LinkedIn or follow him on Twitter.

 Disclosure: The views are those of Jack Brkich III, CFP and should not be construed as investment advice.
-All economic and performance information is historical and not indicative of future results.
+All economic and performance information is historical and past performance is not indicative of future results.
 Investments in securities do not offer a fixed rate of return.
 Principal, yield and/or share price will fluctuate with changes in market conditions and, when sold or redeemed, you may receive more or less than originally invested.
 No system or financial planning strategy can guarantee future results.
+Investors cannot invest directly in indexes.
+The performance of any index is not indicative of the performance of any investment and does not take into account the effects of inflation and the fees and expenses associated with investing.
+Asset allocation, which is driven by complex mathematical models, should not be confused with the much simpler concept of diversification.
+Asset allocation cannot eliminate the risk of fluctuating prices and uncertain returns and it is an investment strategy that will not guarantee a profit or protect you from loss.
 Exchange-traded funds are sold only by prospectus.
 Please consider the investment objectives, risks, charges, and expenses carefully before investing.
 Exchange-traded funds incur trading and commission costs similar to stocks and frequent trading can negate the lower cost structure of an ETF.
-The prospectus contains this and other information about the investment company, can be obtained from your financial professional at <phone number or address>.
+The prospectus contains this and other information about the investment company, can be obtained from your financial professional.
 Be sure to read the prospectus carefully before deciding whether to invest.